 Ease of Usage

 Wood is an organic substance that feels natural and fits comfortably in your hand.
-The material is warm to the touch and often has a textured grip that really feels better than any other kind of material in your hand.
+This handle material is warm to the touch and often has a textured grip that really feels better than any other kind of material in your hand as a knife handle.

 There is a massive variety of different woods that provide different colors, grains, and designs that come from the greatest artist that exists – mother nature.
 Wooden knives have a ton of character that holds value over time.
 Depending on the type of wood, a skilled woodworker will be able to carve intricate designs into the handle as well.